jonnyrobots/roberts.work/_posts/2020-06-09-decision-in-principle.md

 Having thought about it more since, I don’t believe CLI products are that complex to design for.
 At least not once you understand the near-universal patterns and paradigms they employ.
 What is complex about them is the systems in which they tend to function.

 Command-driven products can be incredibly flexible.
-Instead of one GUI being jabbed at by a user with monitor and a mouse, these products can be controlled by humans, or other software, or even through as a response to data.
+Instead of one GUI being jabbed at by a user with a monitor and a mouse, these products can be controlled by humans, or other software, or even via a response to data.

 With this framing I can see other products fall into the same category – protein analysis machines, social media platform algorithms – and I realise now what’s needed is a tool, or a process that would help a user experience designer develop their comprehension of a complex **system**.

 Now we’re getting somewhere.
 Systems theory is its own field of study.
 Perhaps the answer to the to this missing design software can be found there, but it’s going to take some research.

-That’s going to require persistence and habit forming.
+And that’s going to require persistence and habit forming.

 ![]({{ site.baseurl }}/images/sig.png)